jallal89/Developer_Survey_Project/README.md

 # Python Project: Developer Survey 2019
-Dataset used: Developer Survey is an annual survey by Stack Overflow, it is the largest and most comprehensive survey of people who code around the world.
+Developer Survey is an annual survey by Stack Overflow, it is the largest and most comprehensive survey of people who code around the world.
 The dataset covers developers’ favorite technologies, their job preferences and more.
 This project has 3 different files:
  + **developers_survey_2019_code: This file has all the code, python libraries used, visualizations and RDBMS SQL queries.
 All of this is done in Visual Studio Code Jupyter Notebook**